algolia/algoliasearch-client-csharp/README.md

 We expose two methods to perform batch:
  * `AddObjects`: add an array of object using automatic `objectID` assignement
  * `SaveObjects`: add or update an array of object that contains an `objectID` attribute
+ * `PartialUpdateObjects`: partially update an array of objects that contain an `objectID` attribute (only specified attributes will be updated, other will remain unchanged)

 Example using automatic `objectID` assignement:
 ```csharp